soranoo/TradingView-Free-Webhook-Alerts/README.md

 * You may use [TradingView-Webhook-Bot](https://github.com/fabston/TradingView-Webhook-Bot) to spread the webhook message.
 * You may send a webhook to [3commas](https://3commas.io/) for auto trading.
 * You may send a webhook to [Discord](https://discord.com/) for sharing the signal.

+## :question: FAQ
+* **Q: Some exchnage banned my IP.
+What should I do?**
+    - A: You may use a proxy to bypass the IP ban.
+You should see there is a proxy option in the config file.
+Related issue: [#69](https://github.com/soranoo/TradingView-Free-Webhook-Alerts/issues/69)

 ## ⭐ TODO
 * N/A